-Dr. Keith Northover is a graduate from Indiana University, where he studied clarinet with Howard Klug and early clarinet with Eric Hoeprich.
-He is currently the Adjunct Assistant Professor of Clarinet at the University of Florida.
-Past roles include serving as the K-8 music teacher at St. Vincent de Paul School in Bedford, IN, an associate instructor for the woodwind department as clarinet instructor and coordinator for secondary woodwind lessons.
+Dr. Keith Northover is a graduate of Indiana University, where he studied clarinet with Howard Klug and early clarinet with Eric Hoeprich.
+He is currently Adjunct Instructor of Music in Early Clarinets at Indiana University and Adjunct Lecturer of Clarinet at the University of Florida.
+Previous roles include the K-8 music teacher at St. Vincent de Paul School in Bedford, IN, an associate instructor at IU, and an adjunct instructor at the College of Central Florida.
 Before IU, he completed both his Master’s and Bachelor’s degrees in clarinet performance and music education from the University of Florida, where he studied with Professor Mitchell Estrin.
-Keith also served as adjunct instructor of clarinet at the College of Central Florida.

-Recent career highlights include premières and performances at Clarinetfest in Belgium, Knoxville, and Orlando, the NACWPI Conference in Vancouver, and the American Reed Summit in Missouri.
+Recent career highlights include premières and performances at Clarinetfest in Belgium, Knoxville, Reno, and Orlando, the NACWPI Conference in Vancouver, and the American Reed Summit in Missouri.
 Additionally he has toured the world with chamber music tours in Europe and Brazil and is a founding member of the Novacane Clarinet Quartet and the Æther Reed Quintet.
-He also performs regularly with orchestras in Columbus (IN), Terre Haute, Evansville, Danville (IL), and Ocala (FL).
+He also performs regularly with orchestras in the Midwest and South.

 In addition to his active performance schedule, Keith is an active teacher and researcher.
 His students have gone on to succeed at Solo and Ensemble contests, regional and all-state ensembles, and gaining acceptance into various music programs across the country including Indiana University, and the University of Florida.
 His research and performance interests include pursuing and advocating the use of the auxiliary clarinets, Mozart and the Basset Horn, the use of low clarinets in Opera and Film, and historical instruments and performance practices.
 For more info: www.keithnorthover.com